Merkoba/Meltdown/README.md

 Read below to learn how to enable it.

-Also this has only been tested on `Linux`.
+Also, this has only been tested on `Linux`.

 ---